-- Install ground fault circuit interrupter (GFCI) outlets on any outlets within 3 feet of a water source. - To help prevent electrocution, equip all electrical outlets with outlet covers. - Be sure the outlet covers cannot be easily removed by children; and that they are large enough so that children cannot choke on them.

-+ Smoke Detectors

-- Install a properly functioning UL listed smoke detector in each room and test the detectors on a regular basis. - Keep a log of when and who tested the smoke detectors. - + Television and Audiovisual Equipment Properly secure television and audiovisual equipment on movable carts with straps or mounting brackets. - + Wires and Cords Keep all loose hanging wires and appliance cords out of children's reach.
+- Install ground fault circuit interrupter (GFCI) outlets on any outlets within three feet of a water source. - To help prevent electrocution, equip all electrical outlets with outlet covers. - Be sure the outlet covers cannot be easily removed by children and that they are large enough so children cannot choke on them. - + Smoke Detectors Install a properly functioning UL listed smoke detector in each room and test the detectors on a regular basis. - + Television and Audiovisual Equipment Properly secure television and audiovisual equipment on movable carts with straps or mounting brackets. - + Wires and Cords Keep all loose hanging wires and appliance cords out of children's reach.